 Intruder alarms are much more widespread now than they used to be.
 Response alarm systems are often fitted at commercial premises and, increasingly, in private homes.
 Systems range from cheap, off-the-shelf DIY to sophisticated monitored alarm systems installed and maintained by professionals.

 Studies by the Metropolitan Police show that a well-maintained intruder alarm system makes you far less likely to become a victim of a burglar or prowler.

 But how do you choose the right warning system to meet your needs as well as fit your budget?
 Here are a few things to consider when picking a burglar deterrent.

 The most fundamental trespasser alarm is a simple electric circuit that is either open or closed.
 In an open circuit system, an alarm signal goes off when the circuit is made, as when a door is closed.
-In a closed circuit system, alarms are triggered if the security circuit is broken, for example, if a window opens.
+In a closed-circuit network, alarms are triggered if the security circuit is broken; for example, if a window opens.

 A siren, bell or flashing light is used to alert neighbours or passers-by.
-Although this is a simple, cheap and efficient deterrent, there is no guarantee that any action will be taken once the signal, bell or horn goes off.
+Although this is a simple, cheap and efficient deterrent, there is no guarantee that of any action once the signal, bell or horn goes off.

-Regular maintenance is highly recommended for any burglar alarm system and regular alarm system checks are vital to highlight defects early and give greater peace of mind.
+We highly recommend regular maintenance for any burglar alarm system.
+Regular alarm system checks are vital to highlight defects early and give greater peace of mind.
 A maintenance contract can include regular personal inspections or remote testing of your response system.
 Costs will vary according to the level of support.
-A professionally maintained alarm system could also be required by some insurance companies.
+A professionally maintained alarm system may be a requirement of insurance companies.
 At the very least you should have an emergency call-out number to contact should your alarm system prove faulty.

-Experts at Crown Securities will carry out an evaluation for free and give expert advice on the most appropriate type of burglar alarm security installation to suit your needs and budget.
-Call us now on 0800 019 1131.
+Experts at Crown Securities will evaluate for free and give expert advice on the most appropriate type of burglar alarm security installation to suit your needs and budget.
+Call us now on 0800 019 1131 for a FREE QUOTE.